 I'll dive into a strategy behind what to jot down when you meet a prospect, but for now, let's focus on the five secrets for networking success!

 - Perfect your cocktail pitch

-Alright, let's break these down so that they make more sense and you can appreciate the importance behind each one.
+Alright, let's break these down so that they make more sense and you can appreciate the importance of each one.

 DRESS FOR SUCCESS

 This one really should be common sense; however, what is common knowledge is always commonly practiced.
 Therefore, let's discuss what it means to dress for success.
 Wear professional clothing that isn't stained, ripped, revealing or in any other way inappropriate.

 Wear the appropriate dress footwear.
 No scuffed or ratty looking shoes.
 No flip-flops or tennis shoes either.
 Keep in mind how long you'll be standing or walking around and determine what type of footwear would be best suited for the occasion and your attire.

 If you're wearing a knee length dress or skirt, for the love of God, please wear nylons.
 I don't care if you think you have the sexiest of legs.
 It's unprofessional to not wear them.
 Nylons help give you a more polished and professional look.
 Trust me!

 In addition to the proper clothing, make sure you're well groomed and practice good personal hygiene.
 Yes, that means brushing your teeth, combing your hair, and wearing deodorant in addition to making sure you bathe as well.
 I can't tell you how many times I have met a prospect who fell short in this area.
 Whether you choose to believe it or not, people do judge you based on your image.
 You have only a few seconds to make a lasting first impression.
 What first impression do you want to leave?